 An exchange program involves medical students from our exchange school coming to take clinical electives at the Alpert Medical School with "tuition waived."
 In exchange, PLME and Brown medical students may elect to have tuition waived for projects, courses or research at the exchange institution.
 (International Exchange Programs)

-Summer Mini Courses in Germany at Tuebingen University and Rostock University.
+Summer Mini Courses in Germany at Rostock University and Tuebingen University.
+In 2014, tentative dates are Rostock 6/1/14-6/14/14 and Tuebingen 6/15/14-6/28/14.
 Students may arrive earlier at Tuebingen to take part in a skills lab--discuss with Dean Ip.
 More information at Summer Mini-Courses in Germany

 or International Exchange Programs.

-At Zhejiang University School of Medicine, Hangzhou, China, PLME undergraduates and medical students may take a 4 to 6-week Traditional Chinese Medicine program during winter break or in the summer.
+At Zhejiang University School of Medicine, Hangzhou, China, PLME undergraduates and medical students may take one of the two 4-week Traditional Chinese Medicine programs in the summer.
+For 2014, the programs are June 14-July 12, or July 19-August 16.
+(No TCM program is presently offered in the Winter Break.)
 The TCM program may be customized to meet the needs of the student.
 Fluency in Chinese prefered (but not required if you are traveling with other students who have some fluency) at a conversational competency to about level of Chinese 500-600 to get the most out of the experience.
 ZUSM waives tuition, provides room and board.
 Transportation is provided by the student.
 The Pang Endowment provides a stipend.
 More information at International Exchange Programs.
 Discuss this option with Dean Ip.
 Download China/Taiwan application.
+Read student reflections 2012.

 Students should read the Guide to Brown University-Zhejiang University Exchange Program in Traditional Chinese Medicine compiled by Jack Cossman MD'15 after his visit to Zhejiang in 2009.

-A two-week summer course (offered in English) in “Introduction to Chinese Medicine & Cross-Culture Biomedical ethics” at the National Cheng Kung University College of Medicine (Tainan, Taiwan) is offered for Brown PLME students and medical students.
+A two-week summer course (offered in English) in “Introduction to Chinese Medicine, Cross-Culture & Bioethics” at the National Cheng Kung University College of Medicine (Tainan, Taiwan) is offered for Brown PLME students and medical students.
+In 2014, tentative dates are a 2-week period between July 19-August 16 (dates to be confirmed shortly).
 Tuition is covered by NCKU.
 Housing will be arranged by NCKU at a nominal cost.
 Total expenses include the plane ticket, food, and out of pocket expenses.
 Partial funding is available to support the travel to NCKU for the two-week course.
-Download: Info Sheet; NCKU Application; China/Taiwan Application.
+Download: Info Sheet; China/Taiwan Application.
 Read comments from summer 2012.

 Global Health Initiative

 With current projects and programs in 33 countries --28 of which are in developing countries-- Brown is particularly well-positioned to expand and to accelerate these efforts through the Global Health Initiative.
-Under the guidance of Edward J. Wing, MD, dean of the Division of Biology and Medicine, the Initiative encompasses a wide range of practitioners and researchers across medicine, public health, biomedical research, social science, and engineering to provide sustainable solutions in partnership with communities and institutions in Africa, India, Southeast Asia, the Caribbean, and the Pacific.
+The Initiative encompasses a wide range of practitioners and researchers across medicine, public health, biomedical research, social science, and engineering to provide sustainable solutions in partnership with communities and institutions in Africa, India, Southeast Asia, the Caribbean, and the Pacific.
 The Initiative was inaugurated with a symposium in September 2009, and Susan Cu-Uvin, MD, professor of obstetrics and gynecology and medicine is its inaugural director.
 The Program supports scholarships for students and medical trainees, and provides funding for faculty who are developing coursework that brings global health content to bear on the subject matter of the course.

 The International Opportunities Roadmap will provide you with assistance in how to find an international health opportunity.

-- Visiting International Medical Student Office (VIMS), Biomedical Center 222 may be able to assist with funding for opportunities in China or Taiwan through the following:
+- Visiting International Medical Student Office (VIMS), Arnold Lab 222, may be able to assist with funding for opportunities in China or Taiwan through the following:

 The Luke Charitable Trust Foundation donation